 In the lower grades, it’s called play.
 Young children have a desire to play, and it’s through structured play that they develop important cognitive, social-emotional, and physical skills.

-In the upper grades, learning is inquiry-based, built around compelling questions that students explore, think deeply about, and strive to answer.
+In the middle school grades, learning is inquiry-based, built around compelling questions that students explore, think deeply about, and strive to answer.

 Setting a moral compass